Freelance Counsellor & Psychotherapist (MBACP)

 Clients can make their decision on how we should speak based solely on what works best for them both therapeutically and practically, without that judgement being influenced by costs.

-Ultimately, this approach is about ensuring fairness to all clients.
+Ultimately, this approach is about ensuring fairness to all clients and prioritising clinical outcomes over financial considerations.

 If I book longer or more frequent sessions, does the hourly rate drop?